richorama/NodeJukebox/readme.md

 node server
 ```

-The Jukebox will be started on port 3000 by default.
+The Jukebox will be started on port 3000 by default: [http://localhost:3000](http://localhost:3000)